 - a.
-For the death of a family member (spouse, domestic partner, parent, child, sibling, grandparent, grandchild, in-law, or step-relative in the same relationship) or person residing in your household: Up to ten (10) days for each family member or person residing in the household. - b.
-For the death of an individual who is not a family member or person residing in your household: In total, up to five (5) days in a calendar year. - c.
+For the death of a family member (spouse, domestic partner, parent, child, sibling, grandparent, grandchild, in-law, or step-relative in the same relationship) or person residing in the employee's household: Up to ten (10) days for each family member or person residing in the household. - For the death of an individual who is not a family member or person residing in the employee's household: In total, up to five (5) days in a calendar year. - c.
 If an employee requires more than the time allowed for bereavement leave, he/she may request an unpaid personal leave of absence or may use any accrued vacation leave. - d.
-An employee may not use accrued sick leave as bereavement leave: - 1) As a personal day off.
-Employees must use vacation for a personal day off. - 2) After his/her effective date of separation, retirement or layoff. - 3) In excess of his/her scheduled hours of work (e.g., an employee scheduled to work six hours a day would not take eight hours of bereavement leave a day) up to a maximum of eight hours per day and 40 hours per week, including extended workweek situations.
+An employee may not use accrued sick leave as bereavement leave: - i.
+As a personal day off.
+Employees must use vacation for a personal day off. - ii.
+After his/her effective date of separation, retirement or layoff. - iii.
+In excess of his/her scheduled hours of work (e.g., an employee scheduled to work six hours a day would not take eight hours of bereavement leave a day) up to a maximum of eight hours per day and 40 hours per week, including extended workweek situations. - iv.
+During work deferment or leave without pay.

-- 4) During work deferment or leave without pay. - 5) On an intermittent bases for purposes of eligibility for holiday pay and employer-paid contributions toward benefits.
-However, if the employee is taking Family and Medical Leave Act (FMLA) leave on an intermittent or reducedschedule basis, refer to the applicable policies for further details. - 3.
+- v.
+On an intermittent basis for purposes of eligibility for holiday pay and employer-paid contributions toward benefits.
+However, if the employee is taking FML on an intermittent or reduced-schedule basis, refer to Section B of this Article for further details. - 3.
 Evidence of the need for bereavement leave: An employee may be required to submit satisfactory proof of the bereavement.